OSGP/Documentation/Userguide/Installation/Setup-VM-Vagrant.md

 ![alt text](./installation-script-screenshots/06.png)

-Once the machine has been Shut Down, open VirtualBox and right click on the new virtual machine (called osgp-box_osgp_oss_xxxxxxx) and select Settings.
-Go to System and increase the Base Memory of the system to at least 4096 (more is better).
+Once the machine has been Shut Down, open VirtualBox and right click on the new virtual machine (called xxxx_xxxx_osgp_development_xxxxxxx) and select Settings.
+Go to System and increase the Base Memory of the system to at least 4096 mb (more is better).

 ![alt text](./installation-script-screenshots/07.png)